kailasaneesh/LTspice-Circuits/MOSFET-Switch/README.md

 ## Overview

-This repository contains the LTspice simulation of an NMOS transistor used as an electronic switch.
-It demonstrates how the gate voltage controls the switching operation of the MOSFET.
+This repository contains the LTspice simulation of an NMOS transistor operating as an electronic switch.
+The simulation demonstrates the MOSFET in the ON state when a constant gate voltage is applied.

 ## Circuit Details

 - Supply Voltage: 10 V
+- Gate Voltage: 10 V
 - Load Resistor: 1 kΩ
 - Gate Resistor: 5 kΩ
 - NMOS Transistor: IRFH5015